Suture Anchor Case Examples

-With traumatic joint luxations, the joint capsule is always torn to some degree, and re-establishing its integrity and function is a primary goal of treatment.
+With traumatic joint luxations, the joint capsule is always torn to some degree and re-establishing its integrity and function is a primary goal of treatment.
 In some cases, the damage to the joint capsule is in the form of avulsion from the bone.
 In these cases, reattachment of the joint capsule to the bone increases the mechanical stability of the repair and may lead to more rapid return to function.
 Use of anchors in this fashion greatly facilitates re-attachment of the avulsed joint capsule by allowing the exact number of anchor points to be utilized.
 In comparison to more mechanically demanding scenarios, relatively small suture materials can be utilized for joint capsule reattachment.
-The photo to the right shows a reduced elbow luxation with avulsed joint capsule.
+The photo below shows a reduced elbow luxation with avulsed joint capsule.
 Three suture anchors have been pre-placed into the ulna and will be used to re-position the joint capsule.

 Capsulorrhaphy for Hip Luxation

 A number of methods for maintenance of surgical reduction of hip luxations are currently popular and include: the toggle pin method, ilio-femoral sutures to limit external rotation of the hip, and caudo-distal transposition of the greater trochanter.
 Each of these methods depends on the joint capsule and associated muscles for acute and long-term maintenance of joint stability.
 If the joint capsule is severely traumatized and not conducive to primary repair, some surgeons will elect to perform a capsulorrhaphy or dorsal augmentation of the joint capsule.
 This is accomplished by placing sutures from the dorsal acetabular rim to the proximal femur.
 These sutures are utilized to augment or mimic the strength of the dorsal aspect of the joint capsule with the hope that this added strength will assist in maintaining joint integrity while healing of the compromised joint capsule occurs.
-Ilio-femoral sutures can be a part of this dorsal augmentation, or can be utilized alone.
+Ilio-femoral sutures can be a part of this dorsal augmentation or utilized alone.
 The purpose of the ilio-femoral suture is to limit external rotation of the hip and thus decrease likelihood of repeat luxation.
 With any of the just mentioned surgical methods for stabilization of hip luxations, it is important to remember that the use of sutures and anchors must be considered temporary solutions until the joint capsule and periarticular soft tissue can heal.
 As such, patients with poor hip conformation are not good candidates for these methods of repair and should be considered for salvage procedures, such as FHNE or THR.

 Tendon and Ligament Reattachment